ircam-ismm/webaudio-tutorials/first-steps/setting-up-environment.md

 ## Conclusion

 Your system is now ready to use for development!
-Let's continue with developing a some simple Web page to have a first hands-on with HTML, CSS and JavaScript.
+In the next tutorial, we will develop a simple Web page, which will allow us to have a first hands-on with HTML, CSS and JavaScript.